melisa-abuin/jelly-app/README.md

     -   **Playlist Page:** Displays playlists with a numbered tracklist.
 -   **Theme Support:** Switch between light and dark modes to suit your preference.
 -   **Modern Tech Stack:** Built with React, Vite, and TypeScript for a fast and reliable experience.
--   **Client-Side Routing:** Smooth navigation powered by React Router.
 -   **Efficient Data Fetching:** Utilizes Tanstack Query (React Query) for optimized data handling and caching.
 -   **Progressive Web App (PWA):** Installable for an app-like experience.

 ### Installation

 Jelly Music App is available as a production build, ready to deploy on an existing web server.
-Download the latest release from our project's [GitHub release page](https://github.com/Stannnnn/jelly-app/releases) and place the contents of the `dist` folder in a web-accessible directory.
+Download the latest release from our project's [GitHub release page](https://github.com/Stannnnn/jelly-app/releases) and place the contents of the archived folder in a web-accessible directory.
 <br/>
 <br/>